 I have seen the clothes peg variation done in a number of different ways on a few different sites.
 This one came from a site called Visual Art.
 I love the way she decorated all the pegs with simple red patterns.
-It looks very effective—I have also seen them done with Christmas Washi Tape, which is pretty cool and very simple to do.
-You could add them to a small board like this and clip little treats in each peg, or put fun things to do in enveloped and tack the pegs to a wall or on a stair case.
+It looks very effective.
+I have also seen them done with Christmas Washi Tape, which is pretty cool and very simple to do.
+You could add them to a small board like this and clip little treats in each peg, or put fun things to do in envelopes and tack the pegs to a wall or on a staircase.

 © 2013 Chantele Cross-Jones

 Susan Deppner from Arkansas USA on November 20, 2014: